udayakumar-s/ej2-angular-docs/ej2-angular/range-navigator/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Range navigator component
+# Getting started with Angular Range navigator component

 This section explains you the steps required to create a simple RangeNavigator and demonstrate the basic usage of the RangeNavigator component in an Angular environment.